Print

 Notes

-• Chili Lime Fajita Marinade Option: We also have a Chili Lime Flank Steak Marinade that we love – recipe found in the recipe card of this post
+• Chili Lime Fajita Marinade Option: We also have a Chili Lime Flank Steak Marinade that we love!

 • Storage: store leftovers in an airtight container in the refrigerator for up to 3 days.